Facilitating adviser charges

 How we will validate your adviser charge

-- If we receive instructions directly from the client to make a change to the adviser charge, we will send them a new facilitation agreement to complete and we will let you know what's happening
+• If we receive instructions directly from the client to make a change to the adviser charge, we'll send them a new facilitation agreement to complete and will update you

-- If we require a change to the facilitation agreement from the client, we will request this from you and we'll explain why this is needed
+• If we require a change to the facilitation agreement from the client, we'll request this from you and explain why this is needed

-- If a facilitation agreement isn't received with the application form then we will issue a form to you with the acknowledgement letter
+• If a facilitation agreement isn't received with the application form, then we'll issue a form to you with an acknowledgement letter

-- If we receive a new source that we were not made aware of on the original application form we will need your client to complete a new application form and facilitation agreement
+• If we receive a new source that we weren't made aware of on the original application form, we'll need your client to complete a new application form and facilitation agreement

-- If a fixed monetary fee is spread across less fund sources than originally applied for we will need your client to complete a new facilitation agreement.
+• If a fixed monetary fee is spread across less fund sources than originally applied for, we'll need your client to complete a new facilitation agreement.

 In some instances we won't require a new facilitation agreement to be completed.
 These include:

-- If an additional source is mentioned in the original application, a new facilitation agreement won't be needed.
+• If an additional source is mentioned in the original application